DAM Champ: Jason Gould

 When you’re taking any type of content through a workflow – say editing, formatting, proofreading, and publishing – you want to be able to track that content all the way through that continuum.
 The actual native creative asset that goes through the workflow needs a place to live and breathe and be hosted.

-We make a distinction between the native asset itself, whether it’s photography or copy, and the compound asset or combined asset, where you take a file and layer it and put treatments on it, and you add text and those kind of things.
+We make a distinction between the native asset itself, whether it’s photography or copy, and the compound asset or combined asset, where you take a file and layer it and put treatments on it, and you add text and those kinds of things.
 Those are the things that ultimately get in front of a customer, but the actual native pieces of content that go into the creation of a compound asset need to be curated as well.

 What advice would you give to people who are trying to get a DAM system in their organization?